codisteinborn/ConcertApp/README.md

 # Getting Started:

-Software Installation - ShowSpotter does not reqire any software installation to operate.
+Software Installation - ShowSpotter does not require any software installation to operate.

 Prerequisites - An account with Spotify ( <https://www.spotify.com/us/> ).
 If you do not have a Spotify account, you will be given the opportunity to sign up for one during the ShowSpotter login process.